Employer Information

 Monday – Friday unless otherwise stated

-Community Facing Opportunities F1s will regularly liaise with the community teams to plan ongoing care and safe discharges from hospital.
+F1 residents will regularly liaise with the community teams to plan ongoing care and safe discharges from hospital.

 The geriatric consultants also perform regular ward rounds at local community hospitals.
 There is opportunity to attend these ward rounds on an ad hoc basis if ward staffing allows.

 A number of specialist clinics (movement disorders, falls and syncope) are held in community hospitals with extensive input from the community therapy and nursing teams.
-F1 trainees can arrange to attend these community clinics.
+F1 residents can arrange to attend these community clinics.

-The Acute Frailty Unit is a rapid assessment and discharge ward for older adults.
+The Acute Frailty Unit (OPAU) is a rapid assessment and discharge ward for older adults.
 Patients may be admitted directly from the Emergency Department, or after being seen in MAU.
 The focus is on early Comprehensive Geriatric Assessment, with full multidisciplinary team involvement, and if possible, early discharge back to their usual place of residence.
 This job involves a minimum of twice daily board rounds / MDT meetings for all patients, and close liaison with community teams such as the Home First team to ensure timely discharge form hospital.
 The ward also runs a ‘virtual clinic’, ensuring that investigations which otherwise may keep a patient in hospital can be reviewed and the results communicated with the patient and the relevant community teams.

 It is important to note that this description is a typical example of your placement and may be subject to change.